A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical method

 with $d_F := \norm{x_L - x_K}_2$.
 In words, we use the logarithmic mean whenever it is well-defined, else we continuously extend the flux.
-This choice is due to the gradient flow structure of the Keller-Segel system and the corresponding entropy balance, see \cite[Remark 3.1]{Kolbe2023}.
+This choice is motivated by the gradient flow structure of the Keller-Segel system and the corresponding entropy balance, see \cite[Remark 3.1]{Kolbe2023}.
 The log-mean flux was originally used for appropriately discretizing non-linear (cross-) diffusion, see \cite{Bessemoulin2012,Jungel2023}.

-\begin{Remark} We choose a semi-implicit Euler scheme, implicit in the (linear) diffusive part and explicit in the (non-linear) advective part, such that in each time step the FV scheme boils down to solving a linear system of equations.
-It is also feasible to choose the implicit Euler method for the bacterial density, while evaluating the chemical concentration explicitly.
-As this requires solving a non-linear system of equations in each time step, it is computationally more expensive and therefore not further considered here. \end{Remark}
+\begin{Remark} We could replace the logarithmic mean in the definition of the convective flux by some other mean, e.g. the arithmetic mean.
+Since we discretize the convective flux explicitly in our time discretization the choice of the numerical convective flux only has a very small impact on the computational costs. \end{Remark}

 With

 we obtain the global formulation of (\ref{FV_loc}), which reads as